docker cli cheat sheet

 -

-... removes all build cache- Note: Asks for confirmation
+docker builder prune -a... removes all build cache- Note: Asks for confirmation

 Understanding docker build cache